 If you choose to stay in the Myeongdong area, we recommend Lotte Hotel Seoul because of its guaranteed 5-star service and great location.
 Styled by four world-class design firms, guests will step into a European-inspired lobby and enjoy their rooms adorned with sophisticated furniture and a beautiful skyline view of downtown Seoul.
 It also has 10 dining options, from Korean, Japanese, Chinese to international cuisines, as well as a Peninsula Lounge & Bar offering afternoon tea and desserts.
 A fitness gym, spa center and indoor are other amenities guests can take pleasure in.

-Nestled in the heart of Seoul’s central business district, it is just a few minutes away from the shopping streets of Myeongdong and is also linked to a subway station for you to conveniently explore the rest of Seoul.
+Nestled in the heart of Seoul’s central business district, it is just a few minutes away from the shopping streets of Myeongdong.
+It is also linked to a subway station for you to conveniently explore the rest of Seoul.

 2. Hongdae, for young, hipster vibes